wkirschbaum/wilhelmblog/_posts/2019-03-17-custom-configuration-in-rails.md

 end
 ```

-Not it is possible to reference your new configuration anywhere within your Rails
+Now it is possible to reference your new configuration anywhere within your Rails
 application.
 In this case I will be adding an initializer file called
 `config/initializers/aws.rb` with the following code